pimvanpelt/vppcfg/README.md

 re-entrant and stateless.
 The tool connects to the VPP API and creates/removes all of the configuration in a minimally intrusive way.

+***NOTE*** This code is under development, and probably won't work well until this note is removed.
+If you're interested in helping, reach out to &lt;pim at ipng dot ch&gt; to discuss options.

 ## Building

 This program expects Python3 and PIP to be installed.
 It's known to work on OpenBSD and Debian.